-- Cancer metastasis: Cancer cells from other organs can spread to your adrenal

-    glands and cause damage.
+- Cancer metastasis: Cancer cells from other organs can spread to your adrenal glands and cause damage.

-    - Genetic conditions: You may have been born with genes that cause damage to

-    your adrenal glands.
-Ask your caregiver for more information about the genetic

-    disorders that may cause the condition.
+- Genetic conditions: You may have been born with genes that cause damage to your adrenal glands.
+Ask your healthcare provider for more information about the genetic disorders that may cause the condition.

-    - Infections: These include fungal infections, tuberculosis, and infections that

-    happen more often if you have a weak immune system.
-Ask your caregiver for

-    information on other infections which may cause the condition.
+- Infections: These include fungal infections, tuberculosis, and infections that happen more often if you have a weak immune system.
+Ask your healthcare provider for information on other infections which may cause the condition.

-    - Surgery: Surgery done to remove one or both of your adrenal glands may cause
+- Surgery: Surgery done to remove one or both of your adrenal glands may cause Addison disease.

-    Addison disease.

 What are the signs and symptoms of Addison disease?

 Signs and symptoms may show up slowly over months or years.
 You may have any of the following:

 - Nausea, vomiting, decreased appetite, and weight loss

 - Depression or trouble thinking clearly